 Your motor home is supplied with several sets of keys.
-In addition to the chassis manufacturer's door/ignition key, you receive keys for entrance door, exterior compartment doors and fuel fill.
+In addition to the chassis manufacturer's ignition key, you receive keys for front doors, entrance door, and exterior compartment doors.

-Each set of keys has an identification number, either on a small metal tag or on a knock-out plug in the key head.
+Each set of keys has an identification number, either a small metal tag or stamped into the key head.
 Record these numbers and keep them in a safe place.
 In case keys are lost or stolen, your dealer or a locksmith can provide you with duplicate keys or modify the locks.